ircv3/ircv3-specifications/extensions/account-notify-3.1.md

     email: "nenolod@dereferenced.org"
 ---
-The account-notify client capability allows a client to be notified when another client's accountname changes.
+The account-notify client capability allows a client to be notified when a client's account name changes.
 This capability MUST be referred to as 'account-notify' at capability negotiation time.

-When enabled, clients will get the ACCOUNT message to designate the accountname changes for clients on common channels with them.
+When enabled, clients will get the ACCOUNT message to designate the account name changes for clients on common channels with them, including themselves.

 The ACCOUNT message is one of the following: